We are living in the era of the experience economy. Have you heard about it? It means that customers want memories and engagements more than services.

 7.MEDICOVER for GUIDING CUSTOMERS to STERILE LABS

 One of the biggest European medical holdings decided to show its best and the most innovative lab using a virtual reality tour.
 How else is it possible to welcome hundreds or even thousands of visitors inside the sterile room?
 This virtual reality tour is supposed to show the lab from inside with all this ultra-modern equipment and the incredible level of cleanness.
 Of course, it is impossible to let everyone who wants to see the lab from inside in because it’s a sterile environment after all.
-Yet it's possible to
+Yet it's possible to show it in VR:

 The solution was non-trivial but very timely: 3D tour which gives customers, doctors, and partners to see tall they are not able to see in real life.